Warrant officer schools of the Russian Armed Forces

 Warrant officer schools of the Russian Armed Forces conduct warrant officer training programmes.
-Education acquired at such schools is vocational military education (level 4 according to the International Standard Classification of Education).
+Education acquired at such schools is vocational military education.
 The duration of studies is 2 years and 6–10 months.

 Graduates of these schools are granted the military rank of praporshchik/michman.

 History

 Warrant officers schools were established by Minister of Defence Order of 20 December 1980 No.365.
 Only enlisted personnel and non-commissioned officers, finished their military service as conscripts, could be accepted to enter warrant officers schools.
 The period of training was ten and half months.

 The Minister of Defence Order of 20 December 1980 No.365 was replaced by the Minister of Defence Order of 27 December 2004 No.452.
 Only volunteer enlisted personnel and non-commissioned officers could be accepted to enter warrant officers schools.

 All warrant officers schools ceased their educational activity in the framework of the Serdyukov reform.
 In 2013, new Minister of Defence Sergei Shoigu decided to restore the institution of warrant officers.
 New staff complement, which included warrant officers positions, was approved in July of the same year.
 Warrant officers training began to be carried out by special educational divisions within the structure of higher military schools and academies.
 The duration of studies extended to 2 years and 6–10 months.
-The admission became available not only for active duty enlisted personnel and non-commissioned officers (volunteers and conscripts) but also for civilians graduated from secondary schools.
+The admission became available not only for active duty enlisted personnel and non-commissioned officers (volunteers and conscripts) but also for civilian graduates of secondary schools who are directly commissioned into the warrant officer corps.